To protect your pets against ticks, you need to know how to properly remove them. Here's how.

 This is especially appropriate for RVers, who spend a lot of time in such places.

-Here’s how the Humane Society of America says to remove a tick from your pet:
+In just a second, I'm going to tell you how the Humane Society of America says to remove a tick from your pet.
+But first I want to recommend a commercial tick remover…

 Step 1: Get your gear